braycarlson/undertasker/README.md

 - [Installer](https://github.com/braycarlson/undertasker/releases/download/0.1/installer.exe)

 ## Getting Started
-1. Download and install the undertasker [installer](https://github.com/braycarlson/undertasker/releases/download/0.1/installer.exe)
+1. Download and install the undertasker [installer](https://github.com/braycarlson/undertasker/releases/download/0.1/undertasker.exe)
-2. You can add a path to an executable and/or a terminal command to `command.json`.
+2. You can browse for file(s) to add in undertasker or add a path to an executable and/or a terminal command to `command.json`.
 3. Run `undertasker.exe`.

 ## Note